k3b/ToGoZip/README.md

 * supports view/sendTo/SendMultible for file(s) and/or folder(s)
 * automatic file-renaming in the zip if the same name with different file-date already exists.
+* if settings/DebugLoggen is enabled processing is logged to logcat and to clipboard as text.

 '''Required Android Permissions:'''
 * WRITE_EXTERNAL_STORAGE used to store the created/updated zip-file.